ranegray/vanilla-real-estate-analyzer/README.md

 Really loved working on this project.
 Really proud of what I was able to build with this and just wish there were some more developer friendly DB and hosting solutions so I could keep this live.

 I want to rebuild it in Next.js to make it way faster and get some experience with a full stack React framework.

+If you're able to access the live site, try logging in with ranegray with password 123456 to see some prefilled data to mess with.

 ## Screenshots & Demo